Utilizing Chemical Analysis throughout the Drug Development Process

 • Perform stability testing (6 months at 40C/75RH, and 2 years at 25C/60RH)

 Extractables and leachables studies are also performed at the point at which final formulation and package selection are completed.
 This is to ensure that no substances are extracted from the product’s container or packaging into the pharmaceutical product that would cause a risk to health.

-Manufacturers must demonstrate their full scale process on three manufacturing validation batches all of which must pass all release test requirements in order to get approval for the final manufacturing process.
-Finally, the completed new drug application (NDA), with all chemistry, manufacturing and controls, as well as complete three phase clinical studies is submitted to the FDA for approval.
+Manufacturers must demonstrate their full-scale process on three manufacturing validation batches all of which must pass all release test requirements in order to get approval for the final manufacturing process.
+Finally, the completed new drug application (NDA), with all chemistry, manufacturing and controls, as well as complete three-phase clinical studies are submitted to the FDA for approval.

 Analytical Chemistry Support Post Marketing Approval

 Though the drug development process is officially complete after the NDA is approved, chemical testing and analysis of the drug product continues.
 Manufacturing issues often arise after the product’s release into the market that must be mitigated through the use of analytical chemistry.

 Some of the services utilized during this phase are: